XiAnzheng-ID/RansomPyShield-Antiransomware/README.md

 ### Known Weakness and Bug:
 * Will close other app and process during detection
-* Ransomware sometimes still can Encrypt some of your file (because my app is signature less , behaviour less , and depends on the honeypot files)
+* Ransomware sometimes still can Encrypt some of your file
 * Doest detect fileless ransomware eg(Screenlocker or Disklocker like Petya) (i may or not may know how to add detection against this type of Ransomware)
 * Some ransomware can bypass this app by killing this app process or check where's my honeypot file and skip it (i probably know how to fix this?)
 * Depends heavily with Windows API library (You need to optimize and rewrite the script again to use on other OS)

-# To Be Added on my next research thesis
+# To Be Added
 * YARA Rules (This should fix some of the known problem)
 * File & Folder Behaviour Detection
 * Sign based app rule